DDoS flood attacks on video conferences

 Special anti-DDoS UDP tools required

-“One cannot control such attacks with simple solutions against DDoS attacks,” warns Michael Gießelbach, Regional Director DACH at Radware.
-“To combat these attacks, special tools to detect and mitigate UDP floods must be implemented in the DDoS engine.
-This is the only way to ensure that a UDP flood attack does not affect the video conference service.”
+"Simple solutions against DDoS attacks are not enough to combat these attacks," warns Michael Gießelbach, Regional Director DACH at Radware.
+"To combat these attacks, special tools for detecting and defusing UDP floods must be implemented in the DDoS engine.
+This is the only way to ensure that a UDP flood attack does not affect the video conferencing service."

 A UDP flood attack does not exploit a specific vulnerability.
 Instead, the normal behavior is simply abused, to the extent that the target network is overloaded.
 It involves sending a large number of UDP datagrams from mostly fake IP addresses to random ports on a target server.

-The server receiving this traffic is unable to process every request.
-The traffic consumes all of the server's bandwidth as it attempts to send ICMP replies to “destination unreachable” packets to confirm that no application is listening on the destination ports.
-This protocol is vulnerable to Layer 4 attacks such as B. UDP floods, UDP garbage floods, RTP floods and others.
+The server receiving this traffic is unable to handle every request.
+The traffic consumes all of the server's bandwidth as it attempts to send ICMP responses to "destination unreachable" packets to confirm that no application is listening on the destination ports.
+This protocol is vulnerable to Layer 4 attacks such as UDP floods, UDP garbage floods, RTP floods, and others.

 More at Radware.com